 The Sapporo Snow Festival is amazing!
-It was my first time in snow and I was a bit over whelmed by just how much snow there is in Sapporo and how soft and fluffy it is.
+It was my first time in the snow and I was a bit overwhelmed by just how much snow there is in Sapporo and how soft and fluffy it is.
 Maybe I was imagining a snow cone all icy and crunchy but I really hadn’t expected it to be so dry and well … powdery.

 The three sites of the Sapporo Snow Festival

 The festival is located over three sites in Sapporo so while it’s good to stay centrally it’s not absolutely essential as you’ll be heading out to different spots anyway.
-Something to keep in mind that I didn’t appreciate on our first visit is that what is a really easy walking distance normally isn’t an easy walk in snow.
+Something to keep in mind that I didn’t fully appreciate on our first visit is that what is a really easy walking distance normally isn’t an easy walk in snow.
 Unless you are staying right near Odori Park you will probably use the subway for one or two stops.

-There is so much to do here and when you need to warm up or take a break duck down one of the many sets of subway stairs and you’ll find yourself in huge warm shopping malls with loads of cafes, restaurants and bars.
+There is so much to do here and when you need to warm up or take a break from the cold just duck down one of the many sets of subway stairs and you’ll find yourself in huge warm shopping malls with loads of cafes, restaurants and bars.

 The Susukino site is all about ice.
-There are dozens of ice sculptures, an ice slide if you’re so inclined, the festivals lovely ice queens who must have been freezing and a sparkly ice tunnel.
+There are dozens of ice sculptures, an ice slide if you’re so inclined, the festival’s lovely ice queens who must have been freezing and a sparkly ice tunnel.

 Really bad selfie but the tunnel of lights and reflections on the snow on the ground was so pretty.

 So just to clarify it is a SNOW festival and the weather is a bit variable.
 Mostly we had a dull sky but no actual snow although there were a few squalls that come through that were quite intense like this one.
-Best thing to do is head inside for a hot drink or a bowl of noodles and it’ll likely be over by the time you’re done.
+The best thing to do is head inside for a hot drink or a bowl of noodles and it’ll likely be over by the time you’re done.

-The snow slide on the other hand was super popular and every child seemed happy to queue to give that a go.
+The snow slide, on the other hand, was super popular and every child seemed happy to queue to give that a go.
 I wanted to try but there were only children on it.
 Without being about to converse in Japanese or read it I couldn’t work out if there was an age limit or whether adults in Japan are just a little more conservative about participating in that sort of thing.

-The big slide was also quite popular and at this one they gave you an inflatable tyre for some cushioning to protect your butt.
+The big slide was also quite popular and at this one, they gave you an inflatable tyre for some cushioning to protect your butt.